Skip to Main Content

 • Section 1.
 General Obligations

 Admission to, employment by, and promotion within the University shall be in accordance with the provisions against discrimination in the general law.
-Members of the University community have an obligation to recognize and respect the diversity within the community.
+The University strives to cultivate and maintain an environment where the dignity and well-being of all members of the University community, from all backgrounds and walks of life, are respected and treated with civility.

 • Section 3.
 Rights and Responsibilities Arising from the Educational Process